robertaicenogle/Biostats_Data_Analysis/README.md

 ## Install Python
 Python is one of the most popular programming languages.
 Used to write algorithms or "scripts" that can be run to create output.

+### Python for macOS
+We'll install Python 3.7.6 - a slightly older version of the software.
+Using a slightly older version of a software is typical in the software development industry.

+Download from the Python homepage (https://www.python.org/downloads/).

+### Python Interpreter
+The Python interpreter is a program that reads and executes Python code.
+When we start Python in the command line, it creates the interactive Python interpreter.

+To use the Python interpreter in the command line, type python3 or python3 -i after the prompt, $ , and then press Enter.
+The terminal window should now look something like this: